-General and administrative expenses for the first quarters of 2020 and 2019 were \$12.4 million and \$9.4 million, respectively.
-The increase in the first quarter of 2020 of \$3.0 million from the first quarter of 2019 was due primarily to higher personnel related costs including stock-based compensation and higher outside services.
+General and administrative expenses for the three and six months ended June 30, 2020 increased by \$4.3 million and \$7.3 million, respectively, from the three and six months ended June 30, 2019, primarily due to an increase in personnel related costs including stock-based compensation and higher outside service spend.
 We expect that general and administrative expenses will fluctuate in the future, depending in part on the timing of and investments in commercial readiness.